nextpyp/pyp/docs/workshop/dhvi_day3.rst

 Session 1: Sub-tomogram averaging
 ==================================

-Traditional sub-tomogram averaging is a powerful strategy for *de novo* structure determination.
-It involves doing iterative 3D classification, alignment, and averaging of sub-tomograms, and the results can be used as starting points for high-resolution refinement using constrained single-particle tomography.
+Traditional sub-tomogram averaging is a powerful strategy for *de novo* structure determination that involves doing iterative 3D classification, alignment, and averaging of sub-tomograms.
+The results can be used as a starting point for high-resolution refinement using constrained single-particle tomography.

+For this session, we will use the particles we obtained yesterday for the **SARS-CoV-2** dataset.

 .. nextpyp:: Step 1: Sub-volume generation
   :collapsible: open

-  #.
-To access sub-volumes for averaging, generate them via the :bdg-secondary:`Particle picking` block.
+  * We first need to generate the sub-tomograms via the :bdg-secondary:`Particle picking (eval)` block.

-  * On the **Particle extraction** tab:
+  * On the **Particle extraction** tab of the :bdg-secondary:`Particle picking (eval)` block

     - Set ``Sub-volume export format`` to *"3davg"*

     - Set ``Sub-tomogram size (voxels)`` to 64

-    - Set ``Sub-tomogram binning`` to 2
+    - Set ``Sub-tomogram binning`` to 4

     - Disable ``Use existing reconstruction settings``